 Blueberry ice cream, au natural.
 The berries are roasted to remove waters and concentrate the flavor and sugars.
 A simple base is mixed with the berry puree and once churned, this is the most unmistakably blueberry ice cream you can make at home.

-So let’s talk baby food.
 Our pediatrician recommended this book called Little Foodie when babygirl was just starting solids.
 We tried a few different recipes from it, none really clicked for us except this one dead simple recipe of chucking a couple of handfuls of fresh blueberries into the oven with a bit of cinnamon.
 The berry lover in me was intrigued, and gave it a go.

-Babygirl loved it and made a wonderful purple mess on her face.
-When I tried it, I was suddenly let in on this secret roasted blueberry world that no one had disclosed to me before.
+Lily loved it and made an adorable purple mess on her face.
+When I tried it, I was suddenly let in on this secret roasted blueberry world.
 I thought about all the times in my life I had made various blueberry bakes – muffins, cakes, scones, cookies even.
 With every one of these, the blueberries were sprinkled in, almost like an afterthought.
-But what if I made them the star?
-What if I could use this to flavor the entire batter?
-And so I got to work.
+But what if I could use this method and made them the star?
+So I got to work.

 And so, this ice cream recipe was born – one where blueberries are not relegated to a ripple or made artificially blue but are bursting into center stage, beautifully naturally purple.

 The blueberries you use will make a huge difference in taste here.
 If your berries weren’t that sweet or tasty, the flavor won’t come through.
 Blueberries have a very delicate flavor when left to stand alone.
 I’ve had best results when I’ve used berries from local farms.
 I know for a fact that the reason my husband loved it so much the first time I made it was because the berries were so flavorful.
 Out of season blueberries won’t lend as good of a flavor.